 Welcome to Baroque Palace Mannheim

-The palace museum in the central building, with its historic interiors, is a total work of art of European standing and Mannheim's "parlour."
-The elaborately restored rooms, with over 800 exhibits, bear witness to the style and life of the time and transport you for a short time to life at the electoral court, between the knights' hall, the ceremonial staircase, and the throne room.
+The Palace Museum in the central wing, with its historic interiors, is a total work of art of European significance and “Mannheim’s living room.”
+The meticulously restored rooms, with over 800 exhibits, bear witness to the style and life of that era and briefly transport you to life at the electoral court, between the Knights’ Hall, the Ceremonial Staircase, and the Throne Room.

 Source: DZT Knowledge Graph